 ITPro.tv’s 5,800 hours of IT training covers all areas of IT, not just cybersecurity.
 Under their security offering, you’ll learn about security best practices, incident response, email encryption, and more.
 You’ll also have access to entire courses—ranging from 11 to 81 hours long—to help you prepare for security certification exams.

 Like Infosec Institute, the first seven days are free, but you’ll have to buy a package for $29 a month to continue.

 Microsoft’s Chief Information Security Office (CISO) workshop is designed to help IT and security pros keep up with evolving security threats and protect network assets on-prem and in the cloud.

-The workshop is made up of six modules which draw on experiences from Microsoft security teams and learnings from Microsoft customers.
+The workshop is made up of six modules that draw on experiences from Microsoft security teams and learnings from Microsoft customers.
 The modules cover critical security hygiene, zero-trust, threat protection (this topic is a two-parter), and information protection.

 8. National Cybersecurity Alliance

 While the National Cybersecurity Alliance usually runs a series of in-person workshops based on the National Institute of Standards and Technology (NIST) Cybersecurity Framework, you can access a ton of online resources for free.

 Resources explain how to identify vulnerable network devices, protect your assets, detect when things have gone wrong, respond quickly to security threats, and recover after a data breach.